Timeline

 2000

 The incorrect procedure of acceptance of TPS18 and the structure plan was uncovered and all further building and development was suspended in the Gnarabup Area.
 Amendments to TPS18 were drawn up and an amended structure plan was to be developed with consultation from the community.
 This was overridden and the developer asked for their structure plan to be publicised.
 Council rejected this request by the developer.
 A ruling on what constituted the 243 lots originally agreed upon in TPS 18 was submitted to the Supreme Court by the developer.
 The council failed to tell the community that the hearing was imminent and the developer gained all his preferences uncontested by the Council as well as overruling the council on publication of the current structure plan amendments.
 A defense by Council was ruled out due to insufficient council funds.
 The shadow planning minister for the labor party published an article mentioning that the the liberal party had sold out the Prevelly-Gnarabup community by employing Pro Development Commissioners.
-The council had been spilled due to distrust by the councilors of the CEO over many issues including Gnarabup and had been replaced by the Commissioners.
+The council had been spilled in 2003 due to distrust by the councilors of the Council CEO over many issues including Gnarabup and was replaced by the Commissioners that were selected by liberal party backed selections.
+The council had previously been stacked with pro-development councilors to force through development proposals.

-The current amendment to the structure plan asks for another Tourist development the size of Prevelly Park for Lot 226 (West of Walcliffe Road) which is in addition to the current Tourist development (Equal to Prevelly Park) and Lot 227 (Hotel) which is to be built.
+An amendment to the structure plan requested Tourist development the size of Prevelly Park for Lot 226 (West of Walcliffe Road) which is in addition to the current Tourist development (Equal to Prevelly Park) and Lot 227 (Lodge) above Gnarabup.
 This is in clear contravention of TPS 18 clause 331(b).
 The final peak population could be around 2000-2500 people during holiday periods which is conflict with all development guidelines for the area.
-The Hotel site Lot 227 and Lot 226 are in a highly visible area and would be very visually damaging to the environment The current sewage works cannot be expanded any further and have already been extended due to exceeding the designated capacity it was designed for.
-Other infrastructure could also be exceeded if this overrun of development is to occur.
+The Lodge site Lot 227 and Lot 226 are in highly visible area's and would be very visually damaging to the wilderness environment this area is famous for.
+The current sewage works which was placed just behind a beach cannot be expanded any further and has already been extended due to exceeding the designated capacity it was designed for.
+Other infrastructure will also be exceeded if the overrun of development is to occur.

 There are no safeguards on the development of Lot 226 if it is sold to another developer and no defined density ratings.
-This development, which originally was supposed to be a Caravan Park could very easily progress to a repeat of the current highly criticised tourist development on a larger scale.
+This development, which originally was supposed to be a Caravan Park could very easily progress to a repeat of the present highly criticised tourist development east of Walcliffe road on a larger scale.

 A proposal for the area to be be used for use a golf course and associated accommodation by a Japanese Consortium was rejected.
 This was not in line with the Rural Strategy for the area.